Are you thinking of picking up a bottle of wine for your dinner tonight? Who can blame you!

 - Domaine Leroy Musigny Grand Cru, Cote de Nuits, France: £3,379

-The vineyard this wine is grown in is exceptionally unique due to the fact chemical fertilisers, insecticides and herbicides have not been used for more than a generation.
+The vineyard this wine is grown in is exceptionally unique due to the fact chemical fertilizers, insecticides and herbicides have not been used for more than a generation.

 This wine is also unique in the fact it’s biodynamic and the grapes which go into it are unbelievably sorted individually on tables instead of on a conveyor belt.